dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 - How to set up your dbt Cloud account
 - Connect your data platform and Git repository
-- Configure your development, orchestration, and CI/CD environments
-- You’ve also set up your models and are ready to run your first job in dbt Cloud.
+- Configure your development, orchestration, and CI/CD environments You’ve set up your models and are ready to run your first job in dbt Cloud.

 For next steps, we'll soon share other guides on how to manage your move and tips/faqs.
 Stay tuned!